sensu/sensu-docs/content/sensu-enterprise/3.3/guides/using-contact-routing.md

 }
 {{< /highlight >}}

-In this instance, although we are using only one handler `email`, the handler is ran multiple times to send an email one to "support@sensuapp.io" and one to "dev@sensuapp.io":
+In this instance, although we are using only one handler `email`, Sensu runs the handler multiple times to send an email to "support@sensuapp.io" and to "dev@sensuapp.io".

 ![Single Handler with Multiple Matching Contacts](/images/contact-routing/single-handler/multiple-matching-contacts.png)

-### Single Handler with Multiple Non-Matching Contacts
+#### Single Handler with Multiple Non-Matching Contacts

-For this configuration we have a single handler `email` and multiple contacts, `support` and `dev` configured.
-The "support" contact has an override configuration for `slack` and the `dev` contact has an override configuration for `pagerduty`, neither of which have an override configuration for `email`.
+For this configuration we have a single handler, `email`, and multiple contacts, `support` and `dev`, configured.
+The `support` contact has an override configuration for `slack` and the `dev` contact has an override configuration for `pagerduty`, neither contact has an override configuration for `email`.

+**Check configuration:**

 {{< highlight json >}}
 {
   "checks": {
     "example_check": {
-      "command": "do_something.rb",
+      "command": "example_script.rb",
       "handlers": [
         "email"
       ],